elastic/next-eui-starter/README.md

     Open the `my-eui-starter` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

-1. **Deploy your site**
+1. **Deploy your site to GitHub pages**

-    When you're ready to deploy and share, you can use the provided `yarn deploy` script to do so.
+    When you're ready to deploy and share your site, you can use the provided `yarn build-docs` script to do so.

+    1. Ensure your repository is configured so that the `/docs` path is used for serving the site
-    1. Modify the `pathPrefix` option in `gatsby-config.js` to reflect the name of your repo
+    1. Modify the `pathPrefix` option in `next.config.js` to reflect the name of your repo
-    1. Setup a `gh-pages` branch in your repo and ensure that its enabled in the repository settings.
-    1. Deploy with `yarn deploy`
+    1. Run `yarn build-docs`
+    1. Add and commit all changes: `git add . && git commit -m "Update docs"`
+    1. Publish your changes by pushing them to GitHub: `git push`
     1. Access your site at https://your-username.github.io/repo-name

 ---